 There are several steps to take well before you lace up your hiking boots and attach your dog’s leash.
 First, consider if your dog is ready to hike.
 Maybe their fitness isn't ready for hiking on rough trails.
 If possible, take a canine first-aid class.
 It’s unlikely you’ll need to utilize these skills, but you’ll be really glad to have them in an emergency.
 Also, make sure your dog’s vaccinations are current and he is treated routinely with a heartworm and flea/tick preventive before you expose him to the great outdoors.

 Other important precautions and preparations:

 - Make sure your dog has identification, preferably multiple sources.
-A properly fitted personalized collar, identification and rabies hang tags, and a microchip (a small electronic I.D. chip your vet injects subcutaneously) together improve the chances of his safe return if you lose him on the hike.
+A properly fitted personalized collar or harness, identification and rabies hang tags, and a microchip (a small electronic I.D. chip your vet injects subcutaneously) together improve the chances of his safe return if you lose him on the hike.

 - If your dog will wear a pack, practice at home first.